Make A Donation

 Featuring the pioneering American artist’s works created during her six week stay in San Diego’s Mercy Hospital in 1969.
 There she created over 100 drawings bound in large sketchbooks, including bold line drawings of human, animal and abstract figures with bursts of vibrant colours.

-The Freud Museum is temporarily closed
+The Freud Museum London

 So please stay tuned for the latest from the Freud Museum on Instagram, Twitter and Facebook, and the website.
 We’re here and would love to hear from you!